-Designing GDPR compliant forms is one of the biggest challenges marketers have faced in 2018.
+Designing GDPR compliant forms is one of the biggest challenges marketers have faced since 2018.
 Aside from the regulations being frustratingly vague, they seem to go against every form design best practice in the UX designer’s handbook.

 Thankfully, we realised a long time ago that best practices aren’t all they’re cracked up to be and we’ve been innovating our own solutions to user problems – including the challenge of designing GDPR compliant forms that still hit conversion targets.